Who built the UK canals? A history of the British Canal system

 Following World War II, the government nationalised the network and canals became popular for leisure purposes, with traffic today comprising commercial traffic, private boats, hire cruisers, paddle boarders and other water sports enthusiasts.

 Right from the beginning canals have offered a vital resource to humans, whether this was to transport water for irrigation or to facilitate travel.

 Since then, canal networks have grown throughout the world, having a major economic impact as they allowed large amounts of goods to be transported at lower costs.
-In more recent times, canals are increasingly used for leisure activities including towpath walks, paddle boarding and weekends on the water.
+In more recent times, canals are increasingly used for leisure activities including towpath walks, paddle boarding and weekends on the water - this is where The Rothen Group come in to help manage and maintain the UK's canals.
 Here’s a look at the evolution of canals: